shakik19/football-analytics-elt-pipeline/README.md

 1. **Validating and Freshness Tests:** Ensuring data accuracy and timeliness through validation and freshness checks.
 2. **Incremental Materialization:** Processing only new data to improve efficiency and reduce computational costs.
 3. **Partitioning and Clustering:** Organizing data based on hypothetical needs to speed up query performance and retrieval times.
-4. **Business-Level Aggregation:** Summarizing data to provide actionable insights for reporting and analysis.

 **Issue:** Initially, materialized views were used for reporting tables to enhance data retrieval by pre-computing and storing data at refresh intervals.
 However, due to limitations with BigQuery's materialized views, regular views are now used, which only store the query logic.